00b/BMWpyPod/README.md

 Other things to note:
 * Car must be ingition on for the power near the USB port to be engergized.
 * Bluetooth needs to be paird each time if useing the script above to configure the pi as an audio receiver.
 This should be solveable with config tweaks.
+* Bluetooth must be connected before car will think an ipod is attached. (thought it bears repeating)